Two Influence Maximization Games on Graphs Made Temporal: Preliminaries

-It remains to specify how the strategy profile $(v_1,\dots v_k)$ determines the coloring of the vertices~$V$ in the two games.
+It remains to specify how the strategy profile $(p_1,\dots, p_k)$ determines the coloring of the vertices~$V$ in the two games.

 \paragraph{Temporal diffusion games.} In a \textit{temporal diffusion game}, the temporal graph~$\mathcal{G}$ is colored by the following propagation process over time.
 We call a vertex \emph{uncolored} if no color has been assigned to it (so far).
-In step~$t \in [\tau]$, we consider the layer~$G_t$.
+In step~$t$, we consider the layer~$G_t$.
 We color a so far uncolored vertex~$v$ with color~$i\in [k]$ if $v$ has at least one neighbor in~$G_t$ that is colored with color~$i \in [k]$ and no neighbor in $G_t$ that is colored with any other color~$j \in [k] \setminus \{i\}$.
 Every uncolored vertex with at least two neighbors in~$G_t$ colored by two different colors~$i,j \in [k]$ is colored gray.
-In step~$t > \tau$, the propagation process continues on~$G_\tau$ until the coloring of the vertices does not change between two consecutive steps (we again ``repeat'' the last layer to be consistent with the static case).

-\paragraph{Temporal Voronoi games.} In a \textit{temporal Voronoi game}, a vertex~$v$ is colored with color~$i\in [k]$ if the arrival time of a strict foremost walk from $p_i$ to $v$ is smaller than the respective arrival times for all other players, i.e., vertex $v\in V$ is colored with color $i\in [k]$ if $\td(p_i,v)<\td(p_j,v)$ holds for all $j\neq i\in [k]$.
-If at least two players have the earliest arrival time, then the vertex is colored gray.
+\paragraph{Temporal Voronoi games.} In a \textit{temporal Voronoi game}, at time~$t$ a vertex~$v$ is colored with color~$i\in [k]$ if~$p_i$ is the only position of a player that can reach~$v$ until time~$t$ by a temporal walk.
+(If an uncolored vertex is simultaneously reached by two or more players, then it is colored gray.)
+In effect, $v \in U_i(p_1, \dots, p_k)$ if and only if $\td(p_i,v)<\td(p_j,v)$ holds for all $j\neq i$.

-Note that we defined temporal diffusion games and temporal Voronoi games such that both temporal games played on a temporal graph $\mathcal{G}$ with identical layers are equivalent to the (non-temporal) game played on the static graph $\mathcal{G}_\downarrow$.
+Note that we defined temporal diffusion games and temporal Voronoi games such that both temporal games played on a temporal graph $\mathcal{G}$ with lifetime~1 are equivalent to the (non-temporal) game played on the static graph $\mathcal{G}_\downarrow$.
 An example of a temporal diffusion game and a temporal Voronoi game is shown in \Cref{example}.
 Notably, in the displayed temporal diffusion game each player colors a superset of the vertices they color in the temporal Voronoi game.
 In fact, by definition of the two games, this holds for every temporal graph (as in the static case).

+\paragraph{Difference games.} We also define \emph{difference} versions of both temporal diffusion and Voronoi games, as they will prove useful in analyzing the classical versions.
+We only define these for $k=2$ players, since there is no single canonical generalization to more players.
+The key difference in difference games is that the payoff of player~1 becomes $\Delta(p_1, p_2) := u_1(p_1, p_2) - u_2(p_1, p_2)$ and the payoff of player~2 $\Delta(p_2, p_1) = -\Delta(p_1, p_2)$.
+Note that this turns the game into a zero-sum game.
+Additionally, in these games, the second player is forbidden to select the same vertex as the first player --- otherwise she would always be able to force a tie.